Jimmyl6413/sep10-freedom-project/tool/learning-log.md

 * This guide page had a variety of starter codes and information that would me useful for me.
 It teaches similar things in the video.
 But I was able to learn new things like sound and animations.
 A-Frame is a good platform to create realistic expierences that come up in our minds.
 * I then moved on to the [Components](https://aframe.io/docs/1.5.0/core/component.html) of A-frame which I can LOYO on to see what is suited for this project.

+March 4-11, 2024
+* As I was doing my LOYO on bootstrap components I realized I can practice [Animated.css](https://animate.style/)to help to animate my bootstrap components.
+* By doing so I was able to tinker with my tool and LOYO at the same time.
+I was able to learn more about delays, durations, repeats, and more animated.css etc.
+* I implemented animations to my text, paragraphs, titles, navbar, and [more!](https://github.com/hstatsep-students/bootstrap-components-practice-Jimmyl6413/blob/main/index.html).